 Contact Southern Cosmetic Laser today to learn more about the benefits of Inmode Evolve and how it can be paired with CoolSculpting treatments.

-When it comes to unmatched patient care and body contouring services in James Island, no other practice comes close to Southern Cosmetic Laser.
+When it comes to unmatched patient care and body contouring services in James Island, SC no other practice comes close to Southern Cosmetic Laser.
 We pour passion into every service we offer, from non-surgical fat cell freezing to laser hair removal.
 If you're looking to make a change for the better this year, we're here to make your wishes a reality.
 Contact our office today to learn more about the stunning benefits of CoolSculpting technology.
 Before you know it, you'll be excited to show off that new bathing suit or bikini on the beach.

 JOHNS ISLAND, S.C.
-(WCSC) - Construction is underway for a $5.8 million project on Johns Island.
+(WCSC) - A new county park is coming to Johns Island.

 Copyright 2025 WCSC.
 All rights reserved.